 Since there is nothing special about Jones here, the argument can be generalized to present a threat to human freedom simpliciter.
 In response to the argument, Merricks writes:

 My objection to this argument builds on an idea that goes back at least to Origen, who says: ‘. . . it will not be because God knows that an event will occur that it happens; but, because something is going to take place it is known by God before it happens.’
 Similarly, I say that God has certain beliefs about the world because of how the world is, was, or will be—and not vice versa.
 For example, God believes that there are no white ravens because there are no white ravens, and not the other way around.
-God believed, a thousand years ago, that Jones sits at t because Jones will sit at t, and not the other way around (2009: 52).
+God believed, a thousand years ago, that Jones sits at t because Jones will sit at t, and not the other way around (2009, 52).

 After appealing to this dependency thesis that God’s belief that Jones sits at t depends upon Jones’s sitting at t, Merricks employs the thesis to offer two objections to the argument represented in (1)-(3).
 First, given the dependency thesis, he argues that claim (1) is question-begging.
 It is question-begging because the claim that Jones has no choice about God’s belief that Jones sits at t presupposes that Jones doesn’t have a choice about that on which God’s belief depends.
 But, given the dependency thesis, God’s belief that Jones sits at t depends upon Jones’s sitting at t.
 So, claim (1) presupposes claim (3)—that Jones has no choice about Jones’s sitting at t.
 Second, claim (1) is false, since Jones does have a choice about Jones’s sitting at t and, given the dependency thesis, God’s belief that Jones sits at t depends on Jones’s sitting at t.